Find out more about LAM

 Learn more about lymphangioleiomyomatosis.
 We give an overview of LAM, its symptoms and how it is diagnosed and treated.

 As someone new to LAM, you have probably never known anyone with LAM or even heard of this rare disease.
 One of our primary aims is to provide support and information to those with LAM and their families.

-The winter edition of LAMPost is now available to download, with lots of articles and info that you won’t want to miss!
-Download the style that suits you, to read on your phone: LAMPost Winter 2022 Mobile Device Friendly or to print: LAMPost Winter 2022 Print Version Happy reading and a very merry Christmas from the LAMPost team!
+The spring edition of LAMPost is now available to download - big thanks to all who contributed!
+Download the style that suits you, to read on your phone: LAMPost Spring 2023 Mobile Device Friendly Or to print: LAMPost Spring 2023 Print Version Happy reading and best wishes from the LAMPost team!

 How can you help us?

 LAM Action is entirely self-supporting and run almost entirely by volunteers.
 In this section you will learn about the many ways in which you can get involved.